swiftlang/swift-evolution/proposals/nnnn-backtrace-api.md

 functionality to be built in to Swift---just as it is built into competing languages.
 This is why we felt it should be built into the Swift runtime itself.

+The `Address` type could have been a fixed width integer, but that loses some flexibility, both in terms of backtrace storage, and in our ability to cope with backtraces from a platform other than the host.
+Using a protocol here means that we can choose an appropriate underlying implementation, without limiting ourselves in the future;
+it also avoids having the type differ on different platforms.

+The `frames` member variables could have been arrays, but implementing them instead as a sequence means that we have the flexibility to use a different backing store where doing so makes sense.
+An example where we might want that is where we're capturing very large numbers of backtraces, in which case doing some kind of delta compression on the frame addresses might enable us to save significant amounts of memory.
+Additionally, using a sequence here means we can use a concrete `Address` type for storage, rather than having to use `any Address`; the latter only need appear at the interface.

 ## Acknowledgments